aadityadar/SAMVAAD/index.md

 | 17 Jun 2021 | 6 PM IST | [Subrato Banerjee](https://www.hss.iitb.ac.in/en/faculty-profile/subrato-banerjee) (IIT Bombay) | [Fairness is flexible: A study of competing focal points](https://drive.google.com/file/d/1afoQv2D7QPZlENDUdM6lLzwxZjA08sta/view) (joint with [Priyanka Kothari](https://jgu.edu.in/jgbs/faculty/prof-dr-priyanka-kothari/) and [Prabal Roy Chowdhury](https://www.isid.ac.in/~prabalrc/))

-Note: There was no talk in December 2020.
+Note: There was no talk in December 2020 due to conflicts with winter conferences.
+There was no talk in July 2021 to avoid conflict with [SERI's annual workshop](https://seriindiadotorg.files.wordpress.com/2021/07/seriworkshop2021_schedule-1.pdf).